lamtrhieu/test_2359/README.md

 But I have document the approach I would use in the code.
 I think I would  use an expression evaluator to calculate the area based on the formula and the shape attributes.
 Same for conditions, I would also use expression evaluator to evaluate and for each conditions evaluate to true, I would add the corresponding shape categories into the shape.
 - The data access code in UserServiceImpl should be refactor into UserRepository.
 I should have done this from the beginning.
+- Data validation is not fully implemented.
+Should provide more thorough validation.

 Feedback:
 - The test is challenging and time-consuming.
 I personally think that the test should be designed to test the candidate ability